mrhaav/openwrt/21.02.2/ReadMe.md

 When the daemon is stoped it will send rssi value = -200 to turn off all LEDs.

 uqmi version 2022-04-22-0.5 includes a SMS receiver.
 It will store received SMS in /var/sms folder.
 The daemon will send the file name to /usr/bin/uqmi_sms.sh.
-The fisrt row in the SMS file is the senders phone number and the following rows are the text message.
+The first row in the SMS file is the senders phone number and the following rows are the text message.

 uqmi_led.sh example for MR200v4